Council tax discounts

 Many are entitled to discounts that can help save £1,000s

-Many people are eligible for a council tax discount or reduction of between 25% and 100%, saving £100s – or even £1,000s – each year.
-Those living alone or only with children, people on a low income, students, those with a carer or a specific medical diagnosis, and even people with empty properties are among those who could cut their bill.
+Many people are eligible for a Council Tax discount or reduction of between 25% and 100%, saving £100s or even £1,000s each year.
+Those living alone or only with children, students, those with a carer or a specific medical diagnosis – as well as people on low incomes and even those with empty properties are among those who could cut their bill.
 Read on to see who's eligible, how much you might save, and how to apply.

 This clip has been taken from The Martin Lewis Money Show Live on Tuesday 16 January 2024, with the permission of ITV Studios.
 All rights reserved.
-Watch the full episode on the ITVX Hub.
+Full episode on the ITVX Hub.

 - NO qualifying adults in a household – results in either a discount of 50% or a 100% exemption, depending on exactly who lives in the property.
 Though note that having no qualifying adults is not the same as when a property is unoccupied.